Commission to debate change to meeting times

 “No not at all, I would have done this when I started if that was the case, I got two years left I will continue to do the job if it’s not voted on,” said Frantom.

-Commissioner are scheduled to vote on meeting times at their two o’clock session Tuesday in Augusta George Eskola WJBF NewsChannel 6.
+Commissioner are scheduled to vote on meeting times at their two o’clock session Tuesday.